 The name Dimitri Tiomkin calls forth the image of one of Hollywood’s most distinguished and best-loved composers.
 Whether the genre was Westerns, drama, comedy, film noir, adventure, or war documentary, Tiomkin’s visceral, dramatic underscores helped bring more than 100 feature films to vivid life.
 The list of respected directors who continuously called on his services is impressive: Frank Capra, Howard Hawks, and Alfred Hitchcock among them.

-Several of his songs have gone on to become popular standards.
-Undoubtedly the most famous of these is “Do Not Forsake Me” from High Noon, but Tiomkin also wrote “Thee I Love” from Friendly Persuasion stend1.com/, “The Green Leaves of Summer” from The Alamo, and the theme from the television series Rawhide.
+Several of Tiomkin’s songs have gone on to become popular standards.
+Undoubtedly the most famous of these is “Do Not Forsake Me” from High Noon, but Tiomkin also wrote “Thee I Love” from Friendly Persuasion, “The Green Leaves of Summer” from The Alamo, and the theme from the television series Rawhide.

 READ: Dimitri Tiomkin and Stephen Longstreet cross paths in the early 1960s (Hole in the Rock and Panic Button)

 Pandora, the Flying Dutchman, and Tiomkin?
 (On Tiomkin’s role in financing the 1951 Albert Lewin film, Pandora and the Flying Dutchman)